Search by Keyword

 During the North American portion of the tour, they performed the song at their famous Shea Stadium concert on August 15th, 1965.
 This world record concert audience of 55,600 fans wasn't the only group of people to see them perform it, as the whole show was filmed by Sullivan Productions (Ed Sullivan's company) for television broadcast.
 Although it was broadcast on March 1st and August 27th, 1966 in Britain, it didn't air on American television until January 10th, 1967.

 This tour also included two more appearances at the Hollywood Bowl on August 29th and 30th, the second performance of the song recorded and preserved on "The Beatles At The Hollywood Bowl" album, released in 1977.
-The next day's performance of the song at the Cow Palace in San Francisco, which incidentally ended the 1965 tour, appears to be the last time The Beatles ever performed "A Hard Day's Night."
+The next day's performance of the song at the famous Cow Palace in San Francisco, which incidentally ended the 1965 tour, appears to be the last time The Beatles ever performed "A Hard Day's Night."

 Then, on June 9th, 2018, Paul played a secret gig at the Philharmonic Pub in Liverpool for a filmed segment on "The Late Late Show With James Corden."
 The segment began with Paul and his band playing "A Hard Day's Night," a truncated version of this performance being aired on the CBS show on June 21st, 2018, and then as a prime-time special entitled "When Corden Met McCartney, Live From Liverpool," which was shown on August 20th of that year.